 The Hollywood Sign hike isn’t that challenging or steep, just pretty long, it took around 2 hours to get to the top.
 We passed a couple of other tourists, a few people on horses, but mainly locals walking dogs who got pleasure in telling us just how long was left to go, yet overtook us, reached the top and then passed us on their way back down before we had even progressed a little bit further.

 You can’t actually see the sign very often while walking up to it.
 Just when you think you’re getting nearer, you turn a corner and the path switches back, going off in the opposite direction again!
-Nearing the top, the path splits into 2, one leads to the front, the other, up behind it.
+Nearing the top, the path splits into 2, one leads to the front, the other, up behind it (Mt Lee Drive).
 Other than this part, it’s obvious which direction you should be going.

 Once at the top, you can finally get a feel for just how big the sign really is.
 It actually curves around the hill though, so it’s hard to get a photo of it all in one shot.

-The fence, is as close as you can get to the sign (this picture was taken through a gap between the links).
+The fence, is as close as you can get to the Hollywood Sign (The featured image at the top of the post was taken through a gap between the links).
 Hiking TO the sign is forbidden and carries fines.
 It is protected by various security systems to stop vandals from reaching it.

 …and even then I don’t think you’re technically allowed to get this close.
-A family of tourists carried on along the path, heading closer to it and a loud speaker came out of no where and told them to turn around and go back…the sign really doesn’t lie, they watch you like hawks.
+A family of tourists carried on along the path (part of Mt Lee Drive), heading closer to it and a loud speaker came out of no where and told them to turn around and go back…the sign really doesn’t lie, they watch you like hawks.

-Top tip: start it early in the morning and take water!
-Although it can be foggy, by the time you get to the top, it clears so you can see the views over the city and you avoid doing the hardest part during the hottest time of the day!
+- Start the hike up to the Hollywood Sign early in the morning!
+Although it can be foggy, by the time you get to the top, it clears so you can see the views over the city and you avoid doing the hardest part during the hottest part of the day!